DerekCresswell/GameDesign11/2 Dice Game/5 Loops.md

 // Loop back to the if!
 ```

-This misses some of the nuances of the loop but will do for our purposes.\
+This misses some nuances of the loop but will do for our purposes.\
 Use loops to repeat code a certain amount of times or until a condition is met.

 ### While Loops